-In 1916 he was asked by Bavarian Ministry of War to be sent to Istanbul in order to collect information on the political inclinations of the leading personalities.
-Süßheim requested rather naively that he was given in exchange the rank of professor before departing to Turkey.
-He confessed in his diary: ”I was ashamed to go to Istanbul as a [plain] Doctor.”
-The project failed not only because it was a question of honour.
+In 1916, the Bavarian Ministry of War asked him to go to Istanbul to collect information on the political inclinations of the leading personalities there.
+Süßheim requested rather naively before departing to Turkey that he was given the rank of professor in return.
+He confessed in his diary: “I was ashamed to go to Istanbul as a [plain] Doctor.”
+The project failed, not only because it was a question of honour.

-Milz uses also official files such as programmes of lectures, registers of students (Inskriptionslisten) in order to track the student and teacher Süßheim.
-As Privatdozent at the University of Munich he taught at first Turkish, later the “three languages” and gave lessons on the history of the Islamic peoples.
-His diaries reveal the rise and fall (until the critical stage of the Great War) of the number of his students.
-For the summer term 1913 Süßheim announced a course on the traveller Evliya Çelebi.
-I am quite sure that he inspired a doctoral thesis which was completed in 1926 by Wilhelm Köhler, a Munich businessman and life long “collector of languages”.
+Milz also draws on official files, such as lecture programmes and student registers in order to track the student and teacher Süßheim.
+As Privatdozent at the University of Munich, he first taught Turkish then the “three languages” and gave lessons on the history of the Islamic peoples.
+His diaries reveal the rise and fall in the number of his students up to the critical stage of the Great War.
+Süßheim announced a course on the traveller Evliya Çelebi for the Summer term of 1913.
+I am quite sure that he inspired a doctoral thesis which was completed in 1926 by Wilhelm Köhler, a Munich businessman and life long “collector of languages.”

-Milz’s biography offers fascinating insights in the realities of Islamic studies in a period when the division of labour between East and West went without saying for many Europeans: The “Orientals” provided “raw material” (manuscripts, originals or hand-written copies), European scholars turned it to editions, translations and added learned commentaries.
-On the other hand the diaries reveal clearly Süßheim's dependence on learned “natives” to understand expressions and verses in Arabic and Persian texts.
-He omits their names in the edition but confides clearly to his diary of the second period in Istanbul (1906) what he owed to Arab scholars in the Sûriye Kırâ’at-hânesi (a coffeehouse offering newspapers) at Divanyolu or to a Persian literate he had met not far away in the Vâlide Han, a famous meeting place for Iranians
+Milz’s biography offers fascinating insights in the realities of Islamic studies in a period when the division of labour between East and West went without saying for many Europeans: The “Orientals” provided “raw material” (manuscripts, originals and handwritten copies) that European scholars turned into editions and translations as well as adding learned commentaries.
+However, the diaries clearly reveal Süßheim’s dependence on learned “natives” to understand expressions and verses in Arabic and Persian texts.
+He omits their names from the edition, but confides to his diary of the second period in Istanbul (1906) what he owed to Arab scholars in the Sûriye Kırâ’at-hânesi, a coffeehouse that provided newspapers for its clients in Divanyolu and to a reader of Persian he had met not far away in the Vâlide Han, a famous meeting place for Iranians.

-The diary of the same year has also noteworthy entries of his relationship with Kâtib Sâlih Efendi, a well-known author of Karagöz plays.
-Süßheim edited and translated his piece İki kızkanç karı (“Two jealous women”) without the slightest hint at the trouble he had had obtaining the handwritten text for copying.
-Following a newspaper article on “Türkische Volksliteratur”, in which he describes a meddâh (storyteller), Milz discusses widespread (and nowadays outdated) ethnic stereotypes such as “der gewandte Armenier” (the clever Armenian), or “der hausierende Jude” (the peddling Jew).
-Jacob Burckhardts generalization of the Italian “Volksgeist” in his classical work is surely worth discussing but in my view not so far from Süßheim's understanding of a Turkish or Ottoman inborn “military spirit”.
-He lived and wrote in a period when “Völkerpsychologie” was not a popular and often disparaging instrument, but a new and serious discipline.
-Its bad reputation amongst historians is no reason to look at the understanding of former travellers, authors, or orientalists through the glasses of our present period.
-Adnan Adıvar (Süßheim's “superior” in Istanbul after 1941, see below) who had a deep personal knowledge of Germany, admired Richard Wagner and wrote a book on Faust, but took at the same time Eduard Graf Keyserling's caricature of “the Germans” at face value.
+The diary of the same year also has noteworthy entries on his relationship with Kâtib Sâlih Efendi, a well-known author of Karagöz plays.
+Süßheim edited and translated his piece İki kızkanç karı (“Two jealous women”) without giving the slightest hint of the trouble he had had obtaining the handwritten text for copying.
+Following a newspaper article on “Türkische Volksliteratur,” in which he describes a meddâh (storyteller), Milz discusses widespread and nowadays outdated ethnic stereotypes such as “the clever Armenian” (der gewandte Armenier) and “the peddling Jew” (der hausierende Jude).
+Jacob Burckhardt’s generalisation of the Italian Volksgeist in his classical work is surely worth discussing but is not very far from Süßheim’s understanding of a Turkish or Ottoman inborn “military spirit.”
+Süßheim lived and wrote in a period when Völkerpsychologie was a new and serious discipline, not a popular and often disparaged one.
+Its poor reputation amongst historians is no reason to look at the understanding of past travellers, authors and Orientalists through present-day lenses.
+Adnan Adıvar, Süßheim’s “superior” in Istanbul after 1941 and someone who had a deep personal understanding of Germany, admired Richard Wagner and wrote a book on Faust, but took Eduard Graf Keyserling’s caricature of “the Germans” at face value at the same time.